Table of Contents:

 - When you are not the ‘fat’ member of your group of friends.

-The list can go on and on and will be different for everyone.
+The list can go on and will be different for everyone.
 Losing weight does so much more than just improving medical conditions and lowering the number on your scale.

 Celebrate your non-scale victories.
 Make a list of the things you want to do that your weight has prevented you from doing and reward yourself when you reach those goals.
 Don’t reward yourself with food.
 A manicure, tickets to a concert or sporting event, a night out with the friends are great rewards.